trinaisartsy/github.io/_posts/2018-04-15-Classic-Post-No.3-Seashell-Windchime.markdown

 ### _AKA "The Bone Chime"_
 _Originally Published 8 / 13_

 I am excited to finally reveal a brand new wind chime!
-I created this one out of sea shells and drift wood that I found at a recent trip to Charleston's own Folly Beach this summer.
+I created this one out of seashells and driftwood that I found at a recent trip to Charleston's own Folly Beach this summer.
 I call it my "Bone Chime" because the sound of the shells kind of sounds like bones clanging up against each other... not like I would know what that sounds like or anything.

 [![Sea Shell Wind Chime](https://1.bp.blogspot.com/-VXyG_l67P44/UhrgD2Msn7I/AAAAAAAAC0M/UM1RcEWnSQ0/s640/BoneChime1.jpg)](http://1.bp.blogspot.com/-VXyG_l67P44/UhrgD2Msn7I/AAAAAAAAC0M/UM1RcEWnSQ0/s1600/BoneChime1.jpg){: class="large center clear" }